What to visit in Marrakech Koutoubia Mosque

 So my recommendation is to try a food tour with a local guide, who will take you to the best (and also safe!) places.

 💡 EXTRA TIP: When I was in Marrakech, I took a food tour and I really enjoyed the experience.
-You can read all about my experience here.
+Find out everything about my food tour in Marrakech.

 I know that all the colours and confusion of the medina are very tempting to photograph!
 However, the vendors in the souks (markets) don’t like us to photograph their shops without buying anything or even being photographed without permission.